Titi Kamal: Biography

+She has also been a brand ambassador for Ultima II cosmetics.

 Style

 Kamal kept her hair long and straight for ten years, due to contractual obligations with hair product companies.
 In 2010, coinciding with the launch of a new single, she changed her style to a ponytail.
 She prefers not to act in horror movies, considering them low brow.
 Instead, she chooses movies that she is likely to watch herself.

 Personal life

 Kamal married actor Christian Sugiono in Perth, Australia, on 6 February 2009.
 The couple had two wedding receptions, one in Australia and the other in Jakarta.